 My doctoral research is the collection, examination, and performance of the clarinet compositions of Meyer Kupferman, which includes the first annotated catalogue of his solo clarinet compositions.
 In addition to academic and historic research, I also used manuscripts to perform many of his previously unpublished compositions.
 Until my project, there has been no existing research on this body of work, and I hope my research will serve as a valuable resource to clarinetists around the world.

 Kupferman passed away just as I was falling in love with the clarinet.
 Even though we never met, I feel like I know him through his music, artwork, and writing.
-I’ve spend countless hours ensconced in the world of Meyer Kupferman, beginning with a trip to New York City in 2018 to examine the contents of 74 boxes of his personal documents and manuscripts at the New York Public Library Manuscripts & Archives Collection at Lincoln Center.
+I’ve spent countless hours ensconced in the world of Meyer Kupferman, beginning with a trip to New York City in 2018 to examine the contents of 74 boxes of his personal documents and manuscripts at the New York Public Library Manuscripts & Archives Collection at Lincoln Center.

 Meyer Kupferman was simultaneously introverted yet larger-than-life (both in personality and stature).
 He was a quiet genius and unfortunately didn’t gain the international recognition he so deserved.
 For Kupferman, music and life were closely intermingled, and performing and studying his music feels like having a glimpse into his secret diary and innermost thoughts.